 Unfortunately, the satisfaction of the individual parties involved have no bearing on the legal title of the land, and the treaty process is much more complicated than obtaining a document with the appropriate signatures.
 To understand this, it is important to understand a bit of legal history.

 Going back to 1763, the King of England declared that all land in North America not already ceded or purchased was to be reserved for Aboriginal groups.
 The King also prohibited any private citizens from taking ownership of private lands without these lands being negotiated through the Crown.
-Any lands that an Aboriginal group wanted to dispose of could only be purchased only by the Crown, and the agreement had to be negotiated at a public meeting between a representative of the Crown and that First Nation.
+Any lands that an Aboriginal group wanted to dispose of could only be purchased by the Crown, and the agreement had to be negotiated at a public meeting between a representative of the Crown and that First Nation.

 In the case of Indian Reserve No. 3 in Summerland, the final document (with signatures from the First Nation and the Crown) seems to indicate a formal treaty, however the correct procedures were not followed.
-Treaties involve groups as opposed to individuals, and the original agreement was made between individual settlers and members of the First Nation (the Ritchies and the Pierres), and was only signed after the fact by a representative of the Crown.
+Treaties involve groups as opposed to individuals, and the original agreement was made between individual settlers and members of the First Nation (the Ritchies and the Pierres), and it was only signed after the fact by a representative of the Crown.
 As the Crown was not present at negotiations, and as it is unclear whether the entire Okanagan Nation was represented, the papers do not constitute a formal treaty.

 Struggle for Land Ownership

 First Nations groups in British Columbia, including the Okanagan First Nation, have been fighting for a voice since the 1870s.
 From 1906 to 1916, interior Nations sent petitions and numerous declarations to governments in Victoria, Ottawa, and London, England regarding land ownership and their rights.
-In 1916, various groups formed a political organization (the Allied Tribes of British Columbia, ATBC) to lobby the federal and provincial governments for additional reserve land and treaties.
+In 1916, various groups formed a political organization called the Allied Tribes of British Columbia (ATBC) to lobby the federal and provincial governments for additional reserve land and treaties.
 Realizing over time that lobbying was ineffective, the ATBC threatened litigation to address land rights, hoping that by raising their demands in court they would have a more fair and objective hearing.
 In 1927, the federal government made it a criminal offence for a First Nation to hire a lawyer to pursue land claims settlements (this was in place until 1951).

 More recently, the Supreme Court of Canada decided in the 1984 case Guerin v The Queen that Aboriginal peoples’ legal right to the land was created not from the Royal Proclamation of 1763 (see above), but from historic occupation and possession of the land.
 In other words, Aboriginal peoples have a valid legal right to traditional lands not subject to Crown treaties.
 A further Supreme Court decision established that Aboriginal Rights, including the right to use and occupy land and natural resources, and to preserve languages and cultural practices, could only be extinguished through a treaty with the Crown.
 If a treaty does not specifically refer to certain rights being extinguished, it should be assumed that these rights continue to exist.

-In 1987, the Okanagan Declaration was made stating, "Our Okanagan governments have allowed us to share equally in the resources of our mother; we have never given up our rights to our mother, our mother's resources, our governments and our religion".
+In 1987, the Okanagan Declaration was made stating, "Our Okanagan governments have allowed us to share equally in the resources of our mother; we have never given up our rights to our mother, our mother's resources, our governments and our religion."

 As is the case in much of British Columbia, the Summerland District remains traditional unceded territory of the local First Nation; in this case the Syilx speaking people of the Okanagan First Nation.
 As part of the Summerland District, the Summerland Museum respectfully acknowledges that we are situated on the unceded and ancestral territory of the Syilx people.